 In the Afternoon…

-– begin baking off the sweet potato casserole, butternut lasagna, and stuffing
+– begin baking off the sweet potato casserole, stuffed shells, scalloped potatoes, and stuffing

-– start warming the mashed potatoes in the slow cooker and the spaghetti squash in the instant pot or on the stove.
+– start warming the mashed potatoes (in the oven or slow cooker).
+Cook the spaghetti squash in the instant pot or on the stove

-– toss the pomegranate salad together, but don’t add the dressing until just before serving
+– toss the harvest salad together, this can sit in the fridge for up to 6 hours, but add the avocado before serving or omit